Medication Summary

 Oxandrolone (Oxandrin)

-Oxandrolone is a synthetic androgen derivative with pediatric indication.
+Oxandrolone is a synthetic androgen derivative with a pediatric indication.
 It is used primarily in HAE prophylaxis.

 Class Summary

-The exact mechanism of action of these agents in the treatment of angioedema is uncertain, but most likely it is related to the inhibition of plasmin and subsequently affects bradykinin metabolism.
-Hemostatic agents have shown benefit in treating hereditary angioedema (HAE), acquired angioedema (AAE), and certain idiopathic angioedemas.
+The exact mechanism by which hemostatic agents act against angioedema is uncertain, but it is most likely related to the inhibition of plasmin, with subsequent effects on bradykinin metabolism.
+Hemostatic agents have shown benefit in treating HAE, AAE, and certain forms of IAE.
 They are not indicated in the treatment of allergic angioedema.

 Aminocaproic acid (Amicar)

-Aminocaproic acid inhibits fibrinolysis via inhibition of plasminogen activator substances and, to a lesser degree, through antiplasmin activity.
-It may be used in hereditary angioedema (HAE) and acquired angioedema (AAE) as prophylaxis and to relieve acute attacks.
+Aminocaproic acid inhibits fibrinolysis through inhibition of plasminogen activator substances and, to a lesser degree, through antiplasmin activity.
+It may be used in HAE and AAE as prophylaxis and to relieve acute attacks.
 The clinical benefit is marginal.

 Tranexamic acid (Cyklokapron, Lysteda)